Young people of Christ Lutheran Church serving within the congregation and the community

 Youth group is for grades 6-12 and meets most Wednesday evenings.
 Group begins with a family dinner together and after clean-up will move into a planned activity.
 Activities are different every session but will usually include a game, devotion time with God, and hanging out with friends.

-A new to 2019 activity for CLC youth, Darla Steinert leads a youth choir for all youth including elementary, middle, and high school.
+Darla Steinert leads a youth choir for all youth including elementary, middle, and high school.
 Practice is approximately 30-45mins and will usually be held before the Youth Group/Family dinner.

 Family dinners fall between Youth Choir and Youth Group when these activities are held.
 These dinners are primarily for the grade 6-12 youth, but younger children and parents of those participating in the nights activities are welcome to join.

 This is a lutheran tradition of offering our middle school youth a special time for faith education and formation.
 We dive into topics like Baptism, Communion, the Lord’s Prayer, the Ten Commandments, and the Apostle’s Creed.
-For 2019, topics will focus on Bible Basics and learning about our Lutheran faith & traditions.
+Topics focus on Bible Basics and learning about our Lutheran faith & traditions.
 Confirmation gives our youth to go a little deeper, ask questions, and wrestle with what they believe personally.
 Confirmation is a three year program for grades 6-8 that culminates in each student writing their own faith statement and confirming their faith at the end of their 8th grade year.
 Classes are designed for middle school students, although parents are welcome to sit in, and have a bit more academic feel.
 These nights will typically start with a dinner.

 We have occasional lock-ins, retreats and get-togethers.
 We are partners with Camp Tomah Shinga, a Lutheran church camp, and our youth are encouraged to attend camp every year (paid for by the congregation).
 Every three years, our high school students attend the ELCA National Youth Gathering, and we will often take summer mission trips during the in between years.
 The youth (and their families) put on a wonderful banquet every February that serves as a fundraiser and the congregation really supports them.
 Our youth are encouraged to fully participate in all of our congregation events, and they often take the lead in our regular service projects like St. Paul’s Breakfast and Sandwich Saturday.